 Not only will the 20,000-25,000 points cover your lodging, but all of your drinks, meals at the restaurants on the resorts, and the mini bar in your room are included!
 Hyatt doesn’t charge resort fees on awards, either.
 That means just 20,000 or 25,000 points covers everything.

 Of course, you should be tipping your servers.
 It’s the right thing to do – especially when you’re staying for free.
 Bonus: You should get better service when you are waiting for a drink at the beach or sitting poolside.

 If you’re thinking, “This sounds great, but I don’t have any Hyatt points”, we’ve got you covered.

 You don’t need to be a road warrior who constantly stays at Hyatt hotels to earn enough points for a stay at a Ziva or Zilara property.
 There are a few different credit cards that can make this free all-inclusive stay possible.

-The first is obvious: The World of Hyatt Credit Card.
-Just for opening the card and spending $3,000 in the first three months of card membership, you’ll earn 25,000 World of Hyatt points.
-Spend another $3,000 in the first six months (for $6,000 total), and you will receive another 25,000 points.
-That’s 50,000 points total, enough for at least two free nights at any of the Zilara and Ziva properties.
+The first is obvious: the World of Hyatt Credit Card.
+Just for opening the card and spending $3,000 in the first three months of card membership, you’ll earn 30,000 World of Hyatt points.
+You’ll earn 2x points on all spending up to $15,000 in the first month – giving you the ability to earn another 30,000 points (60,000 total).

 The card has a $95 annual fee.
 But starting with the second year, this card also offers an annual free night certificate to be used at any Hyatt category 1-4 property.
 None of the Ziva and Zilara hotels are eligible for the free night certificate, unfortunately.
 Still, it’s reason enough to justify the annual fee.